shyam-skk/Product_Sales_Forecast/README.md

 # Product_Sales_Forecast
-Predict sales for the period October 2017 to December 2018
+Predicted the sales for two products A & B for the period - October 2017 to December 2018

 Sales forecasts enable you to manage your business more effectively.
 A sales forecast is an estimate of the number of goods and services you can realistically sell over the